Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: The Logic

 \begin{Lem} The calculus described above is sound and complete with respect to T/F-semantics. \end{Lem}

-\begin{proof} This follows from \cite[Corollary 5.15]{BS4complete}, after an adaptation to refer to $\bot$ as the primary symbol as opposed to the classicality operator $\circ$.
+\begin{proof} This follows by adapting the proof of \cite[Corollary 5.15]{BS4complete} to refer to $\bot$ rather than the classicality operator $\circ$ as the primary symbol.
 We leave out the details. \end{proof}

-In practice, we will reason informally within the system $\BS$ using arguments which can, in principle, be formalized in the calculus.
-We will often be referring to the defined connectives as well.
-Below, we specifically mention a few provable statements concerning defined connectives which will frequently be needed in later arguments.
+In practice, we will reason informally within the system $\BS$ using arguments formalizable in the calculus.
+We specifically mention some provable statements concerning defined connectives, which will frequently be needed in later arguments.

 \begin{Lem} The following statements are provable in $\BS$:\end{Lem}

 \begin{itemize}

 \item $\varphi \leqqq \; !\varphi$ \item $\no \varphi \leqqq \no ?\varphi$